-Ivan Slade is an Australian-based photographer who took this stunning image of the Milky Way.
+Ivan Slade is an Australian-based photographer who took this stunning image of the Milky Way (above).

-This picture is taken at site of the Australia Telescope Compact Array in Narrabri, New South Wales, Australia.
+This picture was taken at the site of the Australia Telescope Compact Array in Narrabri, New South Wales, Australia.

 Below he takes us through his process for how he planned and took the shot, what equipment he uses, and his advice on learning how to take pictures like this.
 Enjoy!

 This photo was a long time in the planning.

 It was a shot we had thought about and a location we had wanted to go to for quite some time.
 Being a 7-hour drive away meant the conditions had to be right as we were planning to do this as an overnight shoot.